 In my line of work in Australia the big deal is going "on country".
 We are a law firm that works with Aboriginal groups to gain native title over their land.
 Native title doesn't give the group ownership rights, but it does give them the right to negotiate with mining companies and the State.
 The groups can negotiate issues of cultural heritage and royalties from mining operations, to name a few.

-I researching land rights and cultural heritage issues, which is great, I love what I'm doing.
-I did not expect to get to go on country as I am just a lowly intern.
-I really wanted to go but I kept thinking "why would they pay for me to go out in the field when I don't actually work for them?"
-To my great surprise, I got a call last Monday night from my supervisor who told me to pack a bag because I would be leaving for country on Tuesday night.
+In my internship, I'm researching land rights and cultural heritage issues, which is great- I love what I'm doing.
+I really wanted to go 'on country', but I kept thinking "why would they pay for me to go out in the field when I don't actually work for them?".
+To my great surprise, I got a call last Monday night from my supervisor who told me to pack a bag because I would be leaving on Tuesday night.
 I was excited for two main reasons: I would be able to meet with actual clients for the first time and I would be able to travel to the bush on the company's dime.

 So off I went to the airport after work on Tuesday.
-Our meetings weren't for anything particularly specific, we just needed to address some concerns that two different groups of clients had.
 The flight only lasted an hour, then we were in the bustling metropolis of Dubbo, Australia.
 We got in around 8:30pm and had trouble finding a restaurant that was open at that hour.
-We did find a nice Italian place so I was a happy camper.
+We did find a nice Italian place so I was a happy camper!
 The next day we hopped in the car for a 3+ hour drive to our next destination, Narrabri.
-After about 45 minutes I was handed the keys.
+After about 45 minutes, I was handed the keys.
 Driving on the opposite-of-normal side of the car on the opposite-of-normal side of the road is a bit intimidating!
-It is stupid little things like that that I will remember when I go home.
+It's the little things like that that I will remember when I go home.
 I loved that I was brave enough to try it (and old enough to be covered by the insurance!).

 Overall, this whole experience has been one of the best in my life, made all the better because my coworkers are awesome!
 They were really pulling for me to go on country and were excited for me when I got to go.
 Although I only got to go for about a day and a half, it is a day and a half that I will remember fondly for the rest of my life.
 Not many people get to have the experience that I had and I am very lucky to have had it.